If you want the ride of a lifetime, you like riding in mountains, on twisty roads with fantastic scenery, then you are in the right place!

 On day 12, we ride 225 miles, starting on quiet back roads in eastern France.
 The morning sees the highlight of the day, which is riding in the Vosges Mountains, which are a range of low mountains, near Strasbourg in the Alsace region.
 The rounded summits of the Vosges are called ballons in French or “balloons” and these roads are the last we do at altitude before returning in the afternoon to the flat lands of France.
 We use motorway in the afternoon to speed our journey.

 We have 200 miles to ride to get back to the Channel Tunnel Terminal at Calais, which is all done on motorway.
 We plan to catch a train at about 3pm to get back to the UK.
+Due to the time difference between France and the UK, we should arrive back in Folkestone at about 3pm.
 The tour ends when the train arrives in Folkestone.

 Our group sizes normally range from 10 to 14 motorcycles.